 Individuals having their appendix removed prior to the age of 20 appear to be at lower risk of developing UC.
-No specific infectious agent has been linked to UC and diet, breast feeding, and various medications have also been examined but none have been found to cause UC.
+No specific infectious agent has been linked to UC, and diet, breast feeding, and various medications have also been examined, but none have been found to cause UC.

 It has been observed that smokers have lower rates of UC than non-smokers.
-Furthermore, those who smoke and have UC tend to have a milder course of UC than those who do not smoke (note that this is the exact opposite effect that smoking has on Crohn's disease).
-Despite the protective role smoking appears to have on the development and natural history of UC, it is not recommended that patients start smoking to prevent UC due to the fact that there are so many other illnesses and cancers in which smoking is a definite risk factor.
+Furthermore, those who smoke and have UC tend to have a milder course of UC than those who do not smoke (note that this is the exact opposite effect that smoking has on Crohn’s disease).
+Despite the protective role smoking appears to have on the development and natural history of UC, it is not recommended that patients start smoking to prevent UC due to the fact that there are so many other illnesses and cancers for which smoking is a definite risk factor.

 UC is an immune-mediated disease in which there is loss of control of the normal bowel immune activity and the ongoing activity results in damage to the bowel wall.